MultiSafepay/docs/content/payment-methods/billing-suite/klarna/how-does-klarna-work.md

 Unlike other payment methods, the fee is not charged directly after an order is placed.
 In the transaction details, you will always find the merchant fee to be 0,00.

-MultiSafepay will charge your account when the actual payment is settled.
+MultiSafepay charges your account when the payment is settled.
 There will be one or more transactions created in your transaction overview.